Web-Feet/coasterdocs/theme/assets.md

 ### Parameters

 Unlike the CSS and JS methods highlighted above, the img method accepts the `$options` parameter.
+The available options are the same as the image block plus one extra below.

+If you want to use full paths to your images you can set the option 'full_path' to true.

 | Parameter | Type    | Example                 |
 | --------- | ------- | ----------------------- |